jwiegley/use-package/README.md

 created it because I have over 80 packages that I use in Emacs, and things were getting difficult to manage.
 Yet with this utility my total load time is around 2 seconds, with no loss of functionality!

+Notes for users upgrading to 2.0 are located [at the bottom](README.md#note-to-users-upgrading-to-20).

 ## The basics